Clendon, Dr Jill

 Regional Clinical Director, Primary and Community Care, Service Commissioning Te Waipounamu.
 Chair of Nurse Executives Aotearoa

-Registered Nurse, Bachelor of Arts in Policial Studies, Masters of Philosophy Nursing , PhD Nursing from Massey University.
+Registered Nurse, Bachelor of Arts in Political Studies, Masters of Philosophy Nursing , PhD Nursing from Massey University, PG Dip Professional Supervision, Dip Career Guidance, Cert.
+Adult Teaching

 Jill Clendon initially enrolled in a Bachelor of Arts majoring in Political Science and Scandinavian Studies at the University of Auckland.
 At university, she joined the ski club and spent four New Zealand summers working as a ski patroller in Lake Tahoe.
 Working at a summer camp for girls she identified she enjoyed working with the camp nurse and decided to move back to New Zealand to study nursing.
 She completed her Diploma of Comprehensive Nursing at Waikato Polytechnic; registering February 1994.